Skip to content

 Mutual Engagements and Emotion

 Before I leave, usually I like to stage a last picture.
-So, during the dinner we escaped ten minutes for staging a last couple portrait using the brick aisle.
+So, during the dinner we escaped for ten minutes to stage a last couple portrait using the brick aisle.

 Thank you for trusting me!